best CRM local service business

 2. Automated Follow-Up & Reminders

 Industry data consistently shows that the first business to respond wins the majority of leads.
-A CRM that can automatically text a new lead or create a follow-up task for your team is a game-changer.
+A CRM that can automatically text a new lead or create a follow-up task for your team is a significant advantage.
 GoHighLevel’s “Missed Call Text Back” feature is a perfect example.
 If you miss a call, the system immediately texts the person back, saying something like, “Hi, this is [Your Company].
 Sorry we missed your call.
 How can we help?”
 This simple automation can be the difference between a lost lead and a booked job.
 You can even calculate the potential revenue saved with our missed call calculator.

 3. Visual Sales Pipeline